SANdood/PurpleAirStation/README.md

 ### Simple Setup
 To use this Air Quality Station in SmartThings, you will need to:
 1. Create a new SmartThings device handler using the supplied source code
+  - Edit the code in 2 places if using hubitat - search for "hubitat"
 2. Create the actual device: log into the IDE, select your Location, select Devices and then select Create New Device
 2. Specify your preference for update frequency
 3. Specify the desired PurpleAir Station ID you want to monitor